Janhi2004/Health-Analytics-Case-Study/README.md

 ***
 ### 8. What is the number and percentage of the active user base who have all 3 measures - blood glucose, weight and blood pressure?

-- First thing we will do is to create a `CTE` with results filtered to users with all measures.
+- First thing I will do is to create a `CTE` with results filtered to users with all measures.
-- Then, we perform a `LEFT JOIN` on the user_measure_count and all_measures `CTE` meaning, we will retrieve all records in user_measure_count and matching records from all_measures `CTE`.
+- Then, I perform a `LEFT JOIN` on the user_measure_count and all_measures `CTE` meaning, I will retrieve all records in user_measure_count and matching records from all_measures `CTE`.

 ````sql
 WITH all_measures AS (